 · Garrett ACE 400 – this Garrett model provides similar performance as the Fisher 22, albeit at a lower price.
 It weighs 3 pounds and has a frequency of 10kHz, ideal for coin shooting.

-· Nokta Makro AU Gold Finder – the Nokta Gold Finder is considered a basic gold finding metal detector suited to beginners.
-It weighs 3.1 pounds, and its range goes up to 56kHz.
-The coil on this model is waterproof, although the metal detector itself isn’t.
+· Nokta Gold Kruzer 61kHz Waterproof – the Gold Kruzer is considered a basic gold finding metal detector suited to beginners.
+It weighs 3 pounds, and its range goes up to 61kHz.
+The coil and controls on this model are waterproof.

 It’s best to consider all the contributing factors that will help you make a well-informed decision before opting for a metal detector.